NYCComptroller/Checkbook/documentation/email-social-media-alerts/README.md

  * How frequently the alert is desired (e.g., daily, weekly, etc),
  * What the alert threshold should be (e.g., when 10 more results, or 1000 more results, etc),
  * End date (default 1 year),
- * Description, i.e., a name for the alert so the user can recognize it.
+ * Label, i.e., a name for the alert so the user can recognize it.

 No other personally identifying information (PII) is requested other than the email address, which of course need not be a personal email